Cortex: Achieving Low-Latency, Cost-Efficient Remote Data Access For LLM via Semantic-Aware Knowledge Caching: Experiment

 \subsection{Performance Breakdown}

 \para{Latency analysis.} To isolate pure request latency without rate-limit effects, we measure single-request breakdowns at low concurrency (\autoref{fig:breakdown}).
-While the core agent inference time remains constant at 0.6~s for both systems, \sys cuts the total latency from 1.08~s in the vanilla agent down to just 0.61s.
+While agent inference remains 0.6~s, \sys cuts the total latency from 1.08~s to just 0.61s.
 This is achieved by almost entirely eliminating the 0.48~s external retrieval bottleneck that dominates the baseline's execution time.
-In its place, \sys introduces a minimal and predictable local overhead of only 0.05~s, comprising 0.02~s for cache retrieval and 0.03~s for judger validation.
-This highly advantageous trade-off, which swaps a costly 0.48~s remote call for a swift 0.05~s local computation, validates our core design principle: the marginal cost of intelligent local caching is vastly outweighed by the savings from avoiding slow remote data fetches.
+In its place, \sys introduces a minimal and predictable local overhead of only 0.05~s, comprising 0.02~s for cache retrieval and 0.03~s for judge validation.
+This trade-off validates our design principle: the marginal cost of intelligent local caching (0.05~s) is vastly outweighed by the savings from avoiding slow remote data fetches (0.48~s).

 \para{Cloud API rate limit and throughput analysis.} We then study throughput under realistic load where rate limits matter (\autoref{fig:api_break}).
 Beyond reducing single-request latency, \sys significantly enhances system throughput and scalability by mitigating the critical bottleneck of external API rate limits.
 This is achieved by fundamentally reducing the system's reliance on external services, as demonstrated in \autoref{fig:api_break}.
 Due to high cache miss rates, the non-cached Agent\_vanilla baseline generates approximately 1300 external API calls for the given task, leading to significant throttling and a high retry ratio of 25\%.
 In stark contrast, Agent\_\sys slashes the API call count to just 103, a 92\% reduction.
-This efficiency virtually eliminates throttling, cutting the retry ratio to a negligible 0.50\%.
+This efficiency virtually cuts the retry ratio to a negligible 0.50\%.

 To quantify how this API traffic reduction translates into a throughput advantage, we run a controlled experiment as shown in \autoref{tab:limit_break}.
 We use a self-deployed RAG data service with 300~ms here as we cannot cancel API rate limit for Google service.
 Even without rate limits, \sys already provides a 1.5$\times$ throughput improvement over the vanilla system due to its inherent latency savings.
 However, when a realistic API rate limit is enforced, the advantage becomes far more pronounced, with \sys achieving a 4.2$\times$ throughput gain over the throttled baseline.
 This comparison reveals that avoiding the rate-limiting bottleneck alone contributes an additional 2.8$\times$ improvement.
 By serving most requests locally, \sys sidesteps rate-limit bottlenecks and scales robustly.